 The characteristics of management describe the key attributes and qualities that effective managers possess.
 Here, we have pointed out a few characteristics of management, including the following:

 - Goal-Oriented: Managers are driven by goals and work toward achieving them.
 They set clear and specific objectives for themselves and their teams, ensuring that their actions align with the organization’s goals.
 They prioritize tasks and allocate resources to maximize productivity and progress toward achieving the desired outcomes.

 - Decisive: Managers make timely and informed decisions.
 They gather relevant information, analyze it, and weigh the pros and cons before deciding.
 They are unafraid to take risks when necessary and can adapt and adjust their decisions as circumstances change.

 - Communicative: Good managers are excellent communicators.
 They have strong verbal and written communication skills and can effectively convey their expectations, provide feedback, and resolve conflicts.
 They actively listen to their team members and foster open and transparent communication within the organization.

 - Adaptable: A good manager stays flexible and adapts to the dynamic nature of the business environment.
-They must be open to new ideas, embrace change, and willing to modify their plans and strategies as needed.
-They must have a good presence of mind, so that they can quickly respond to challenges and find innovative solutions.
+They must be open to new ideas, embrace change, and be willing to modify their plans and strategies as needed.
+They must have a good presence of mind so that they can quickly respond to challenges and find innovative solutions.

 - Empowering: Successful managers empower their team members by delegating tasks and responsibilities.
 They trust their employee’s abilities and provide them with the necessary resources and support to succeed.
 They encourage autonomy, foster a sense of ownership, and recognize and reward achievements.